 The Award

-Poppy Okotcha wins the Jane Grigson Trust – Sous Chef Award for New Food and Drink Writers
+Judges announced and submissions open for 10th anniversary year of Jane Grigson Trust Sous Chef Award for New Food and Drink Writers

 The £2000 prize money is intended to help the winner fund further travel or research in the vital time between gaining a commission and delivery of the manuscript.
-The runners-up will receive a Sous Chef voucher and all of the shortlisted authors will also receive a selection of Jane Grigson’s books.
+The runners-up receive a Sous Chef voucher and all of the shortlisted authors will also receive a selection of Jane Grigson’s books.
+The shortlist will be announced in mid-February and the winner and runners-up will be announced at an awards evening at Quo Vadis in mid-March.

 Past Winners